supermomme/bed-light/README.md

-# rgb
+# Home Control
-This is my UDP system addrassable rgb system.
+This is Home Control.
+I use it to control diy wifi gadgets (RGB Strips/Matrices/Light).
 ## REPO Structure
-client = vue client
+web-client = vue web client
-api = socketio api and UDP client strip = different arduino sketches with a UDP server
+api = api for controling everything gadget-client = different sketches/scripts that control stuff

+## Todos
+add light(with switch) support add some security in the gadget communication add web authentication